amyeleek/sea-301d1/class-02-jquery-and-events/README.md

 # Assignment for Class 2 - jQuery and Events

-Today we will work on adding sigle-page tabs to the blog.
+Today we will work on adding single-page tabs to the blog.
 We will also add the ability to select articles by category or author name as a way to filter the view

 We will use jQuery events to make this happen.

 ## User Stories
-  1. As a reader, I want articles truncated to the first paragraph so that I can easily scroll though the whole list.
+  - As a reader, I want articles truncated to the first paragraph so that I can easily scroll though the whole list.
   - As a reader, I want to click the "Read On" button so that I can see the entire article.
   - As an author, I want my articles filtered by name so that readers can find all my posts.
   - As a reader, I want articles filterable by category so that I can read things that interest me.